w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about different approaches to providing description of visual information.
-Assess how students understand approaches to providing descriptions of visual information.
+* Short Answer Questions &mdash; Ask students about different approaches for providing description of visual information.
+Assess how students understand approaches to providing description of visual information.
 * Practical &mdash; Give students a video and ask them to integrate the required description of visual information in the script.
 Assess how students integrate description of visual information in the script of the video.

 {% include excol.html type="end" %}